Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 Overall, the NVIDIA Shield TV gamepad is a workable solution in a pinch if you can still find one.
 However, even casual gamers would do a lot better with an upgrade.

-Best Bluetooth Gamepad Overall: Xbox Core Controller
+Best Bluetooth Gamepad Overall for NVIDIA Shield TV: Xbox Core Controller

 After my tests, the Xbox One Core controller is easily the best Bluetooth gamepad for Android TV.